5.10 Universal Combat Abilities

 Normally, when you use the grapple ability, neither creature controls the grapple.
 If you get a critical hit against every grapple participant, you control the grapple.

 If you control a grapple, you gain two benefits.
 First, you do not take the normal -2 penalty to Armor and Reflex defenses for being in a grapple.
-Second, you can escape the grapple as a free action, without having to use the normal escape grapple ability.
+Second, you can release the grapple as a free action regardless of whether the other participants want to leave the grapple.

 To take control of an existing grapple, you can use the grapple ability.
 If you hit against the controlling creature, no creature has control of the grapple.
 On a critical hit against each participant, you gain control of the grapple.